Find Grad Schools

 Education Levels of Consumer Science Majors

-In 2020-2021, 328 earned their master's degree in consumer science.
+During the most recent year for which data is available, 264 people earned their master's degree in consumer science.
 This earns it the #176 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in consumer science at each degree level.